All Episodes

 Captain?

-Well, that gives me chills.
+Well, it gives me chills.

-I haven't heard about that particular ghost, but it's certainly a good story, an interesting story.
+I haven't heard about that particular ghost, but it's certainly a good story, an interesting story, and a spirit that's being seen by several people, too.

 And it's right down there in the middle of your triangle.